deniszykov/csharp-eval-unity3d/Readme.md

 # Introduction

-**Attention!** This is a paid [package](https://www.assetstore.unity3d.com/#!/content/56706), you can not use it in your project if you have not purchased it through [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/56706).
+**Attention!** This is a paid [package](https://www.assetstore.unity3d.com/#!/content/56706), you can use it anywhere if you [purchased it](https://www.assetstore.unity3d.com/en/#!/content/56706).

 This package provides the API for parsing and expression execution written in C#.
 It is specially designed to work with the [Unity](http://unity3d.com/) on various platforms.
-Since it is written in C# 3.5, it should work with any version of Unity.
+Since it is written in C# 3.5 and has no additional dependencies, it should work with any version of Unity (and .NET framework).

 It is tested to work on:
 * IOS